At a Glance

 - Offer of employment

 We are looking for people who can out-think and out-imagine our adversaries.
-Our current tech graduates have designed a series of challenges to test your problem-solving skills.
-We will share a new challenge at the start of each week the TGP is open, with the solution published at the end of that week.
+Our current tech graduates designed a series of challenges to test your problem-solving skills, which we’ve published throughout the TGP campaign.
+The challenges and their solutions are available below.

 |Challenge one - logic grid puzzle||Challenge one solution|